 Before mixing the cookies, arrange your plastic cake dowels on a sheet of parchment paper or waxed paper.
 In a large pan on the stove, mix and melt the sugar, cocoa powder, butter and milk over high heat.
 Boil for 1 minute.
 Remove from the heat.
 Add the peanut butter, vanilla and oatmeal.
 Mix well.

 With a teaspoon, scoop and drop your cookie mixture around the plastic dowels, forming small mounds about the same size as the Fudge Stripe cookies.
 Allow the cookie mounds to cool and harden completely before removing the plastic dowels.
 (Note: Don't attempt to cut out the center of the cookie after it has cooled, as the hardened cookies will crack.)

 Pipe a circle of chocolate frosting or chocolate candy melts onto the Fudge Stripe cookie.
-Place one Tootsie Roll groundhog over the center hole.
+Place 1 Tootsie Roll groundhog over the center hole.
 Place a cookie mound over both, securing it to the frosted bottom cookie.
-Allow chocolate to harden.
+Allow the chocolate to harden.

-Insert your pinky or index finger into the hole to make your groundhog move up and down.
+Insert your pinkie or index finger into the hole to make your groundhog move up and down.

 And you'll see personalized content just for you whenever you click the My Feed .